j2commerce/guide/set-up/configuration.md

 Misc. options for the store

-**Show Terms and Conditions during Checkout** If this option is set with a Yes, a checkbox with a link to the article that contains the Terms and Coditions will be shown.
+**Show Terms and Conditions during Checkout** If this option is set with a Yes, a checkbox with a link to the article that contains the Terms and Conditions will be shown.

 **Terms and Conditions Display Type** This is to decide how the Terms and Conditions link is to be displayed.
 By default, it will be a Link but if it is desired to be a check box, it is possible by selecting Checkbox.